NickAnthony/UdacityFullStackWebCourse-Capstone/README.md

 UdacityFullStackWebCourse Capstone Project.

+The app client is live at: https://nickanthony-casting-agency-c.herokuapp.com/

-The app is live at: https://nickanthony-casting-agency.herokuapp.com/
+The backend server is live at: https://nickanthony-casting-agency.herokuapp.com/

 This project is the Capstone in the Udacity Full Stack Web Developer Nanodegree.
 I was hoping to leverage many of the different skills I learned in the course